Dear members,

 23. MANAGEMENT DISCUSSION AND ANALYSIS REPORT:

-As required by Regulation 34 read with Schedule-V of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 a Management Discussion & Analysis Report is annexed to this report on page no. 26 forms part of the Annual Report.
+As required by Regulation 34 read with Schedule - V of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 a Management Discussion & Analysis Report is cover between page to of this report.

 Your Company believes in giving back to society in some measure that is proportionate to its success in business.
-In view of this, the Companys Corporate Social Responsibility (CSR) aims to extend beyond charity and enhance social impact In this direction, the Companys CSR Committee steers us and as per the Annual Action Plan, the said committee had approved the areas of Health, Education, Rural Development and
+In view of this, the Companys Corporate Social Responsibility (CSR) aims to extend beyond charity and enhance social impact.

 We focus on our social and environmental responsibilities to fulfil the needs and expectations of the communities around us.
 Our CSR is not limited to philanthropy, but encompasses holistic community development, institution-building and sustainability-related initiatives.
-Our CSR Policy aims to provide a dedicated approach to community development in the areas of education, healthcare and environmental sustainability.
+Our CSR Policy aims to provide a dedicated approach to community development in the areas of rural development, eradication of poverty and hunger, education, healthcare and environmental sustainability.
 We contribute to serve the development of people by shaping their future with meaningful opportunities, thereby accelerating the sustainable development of society while preserving the environment, and making our planet a better place today and for future generations.

 The Corporate Social Responsibility CSR Policy of the Sarthak Metals is aligned with its overall commitment to maintaining the highest standards of business performance.
 We recognize that our business activities have direct and indirect impact on the society.
 The Company strives to integrate its business values and operations in an ethical and transparent manner to demonstrate its commitment to sustainable development and to meet the interests of its stakeholders.

 Members are requested to refer the Corporate Governance Report forming part of this annual report for the composition of the CSR Committee.
-The CSR policy of the Company is available on the website of the Company at http://www.sarthakmetals.com/ docs/Corporate-Social-Responsibilitv-Policv.pdf.
+The CSR policy of the Company is available on the website of the Company at (http://www. sarthakmetals.com/docs/Corporate-Social-Responsibility- Policy.pdf).

 25. CONSERVATION OF ENERGY, TECHNOLOGY ABSORPTION, FOREIGN EXCHANGE EARNINGS AND OUTGO: